Cash Basis Accounting for Small Businesses: A Complete Guide

 Cash Basis Accounting and Financial Statements

-Under cash basis accounting, financial statements focus solely on cash transactions:
+Under cash basis accounting, financial statements present a focused view of your cash transactions:

 • Income Statement: Shows revenue when cash is received and expenses when cash is paid.

-• Cash Flow Statement: Details all cash inflows and outflows.
+• Cash Flow Statement: Details all cash inflows and outflows from operations, investing, and financing activities.

 Tax Implications of Cash Basis Accounting